gursevak/gv-downloader/README.md

 # GV Downloader

-This is a really simple bash shell script that I made to quickly download katha playlists from [gurmatveechar.com](https://www.gurmatveechar.com), but it can be used on any site that lets you download playlist files.
+This is a really simple bash shell script that I made to quickly download large amounts katha from [gurmatveechar.com](https://www.gurmatveechar.com) and keertan from various websites that support playlists.

+It can be used to download the contents of any m3u playlist file, and keeps track of the files that have completed in the playlist, allowing you to pause and continue your batch download as you wish.

 # Usage